AnnaLangener/QualitativeCodingApp/README.md

 variable to record proposed new codes.
 Inductive Phase 1 includes the same familiarization notes and a free-text `Proposed_<variable name>` field for each variable, without codebook-based coding fields.

+When multiple codes are selected for one variable and observation, they are saved in a single CSV cell separated by ` ; ` (a semicolon with a space on each side), for example `Happiness ; Excitement`.

 ### Continue coding or reuse settings